Penelope Boothby: Biography

-She was the daughter of Sir Brooke Boothby (1744-1824), linguist, translator and poet, and his wife, Susanna Bristoe (1755-1822).
+Penelope was the daughter of Sir Brooke Boothby, 6th Baronet (1744–1824), linguist, translator and poet, and his wife, Susanna Bristoe (1755–1822).
 Boothby highly appreciated the ideas of Jean-Jacques Rousseau and was the translator of his works.
 Penelope's father inherited the title in 1789, was also an amateur botanist, and collaborated in his research with Erasmus Darwin.
-He was well acquainted with several activists of the Blue Stockings Society. and was known as a connoisseur of fine arts and philanthropist.
+He was well acquainted with several activists of the Blue Stockings Society, and was known as a connoisseur of fine arts and philanthropist.

-At the age of three (in July 1788), Penelope became a model for the outstanding British artist Joshua Reynolds in his London studio (for the painting “Portrait of Penelope Boothby,” or “Cap”, London National Gallery).
+At the age of three (in July 1788), Penelope became a model for the artist Joshua Reynolds in his London studio, for the painting Portrait of Penelope Boothby, or The Mob Cap (now held in the National Gallery).

-Shortly after completing the portrait, Boothby and his daughter returned to Derbyshire, where his family estate at Ashbourne was located.
+Shortly after the completion of the portrait, Boothby and his daughter returned to Derbyshire, where his family estate at Ashbourne was located.
 Penelope probably spent the rest of her short life at Ashbourne Hall.
 Penelope was a quiet girl who preferred playing with dolls in solitude to any noisy fuss, although she had a cheerful disposition.
 She loved her father very much and waited at the gates of his return home, and in the evenings sat on his lap.
-On Sundays in the morning, she accompanied her mother to the old Ashbourne church and knelt beside her during the service.
-All this and much more can be learned from the book “Sorrows Sacred to the Memory of Penelope”, written by her father.
+On Sundays in the morning, she accompanied her mother to the Ashbourne parish church and knelt beside her during the service.
+All this and much more can be learned from the book Sorrows Sacred to the Memory of Penelope, written by her father.
 The book includes 24 sonnets.
-She died in 1791 a month before her sixth birthday, after an illness that lasted about a month.
+She died in 1791 at age 5 years, 11 months, after an illness that lasted about a month.
 She was unsuccessfully treated by Erasmus Darwin.

-Her grieving father also memorialized his child with the commission of a painting by Henry Fuseli depicting Penelope taken up to heaven in the arms of an angel and a sculpture by Thomas Banks for her tomb that depicts her asleep.
+Her grieving father memorialised his child with the commission of a painting by Henry Fuseli depicting Penelope taken up to heaven in the arms of an angel; and also a sculpture by Thomas Banks for her tomb in St Oswald's Church, Ashbourne that depicts her asleep.